North Korea says will ignore US while 'hostile policy' in place

 The "new regime" in the US, she added, had only put forward a "lunatic theory of 'threat from north Korea' and groundless rhetoric about 'complete denuclearisation'".

+The talks process between then president Donald Trump and the North's leader Kim Jong Un deadlocked after their second summit in Hanoi in early 2019 broke up over sanctions relief and what Pyongyang would be willing to give up in return.

-Pyongyang has closed its borders for more than a year to try to protect itself against the coronavirus pandemic that first emerged in neighbouring China.
+The North remains subject to sanctions over its banned weapons programmes, but has also voluntarily closed its borders for more than a year to try to protect itself against the coronavirus pandemic that first emerged in neighbouring China.

+The new US administration is carrying out a review of Washington's policy towards the North, and after the envoys met their South Korean counterparts Blinken told reporters: "We are committed to the denuclearisation of North Korea, reducing the broader threat that DPRK poses to the United States and our allies."

+After leaving Seoul, he is due to hold talks with Chinese officials in Anchorage, Alaska, and said he would press Beijing, Pyongyang's key diplomatic ally, to intervene.

 It had maintained silence during the first weeks of the Biden administration, with state media not even mentioning the new US leadership until this week.